NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsS.clean.rst

 | Location | DJToolkit 1.16                                                    |
 +----------+-------------------------------------------------------------------+

-These two functions change the spacing between characters horozontally, `SET\_XINC <KeywordsS.clean.html#set-xinc>`__, or vertically, SET\_YINC.
-This allows slightly more information to be displayed on the screen. `SET\_XINC <KeywordsS.clean.html#set-xinc>`__ allows adjacent characters on a line of the screen to be positioned closer or further apart as desired.
+These two functions change the spacing between characters horozontally, :ref:`set-xinc`, or vertically, SET\_YINC.
+This allows slightly more information to be displayed on the screen. :ref:`set-xinc` allows adjacent characters on a line of the screen to be positioned closer or further apart as desired.
 SET\_YINC varies the spacing between the current line of characters and the next.

-By choosing silly values, you can have a real messy screen, but try experimenting with `OVER <KeywordsO.clean.html#over>`__ as well to see what happens.
-Use of the `MODE <KeywordsM.clean.html#mode>`__ or `CSIZE <KeywordsC.clean.html#csize>`__ commands in SuperBasic will overwrite your new values.
+By choosing silly values, you can have a real messy screen, but try experimenting with :ref:`over` as well to see what happens.
+Use of the :ref:`mode` or :ref:`csize` commands in SuperBasic will overwrite your new values.

 **EXAMPLE**